Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Methods

-The simulation domain is 2.5 dimensional spherical coordinates, of which the system is symmetric in $\phi-$direction.
-The computation domain is divided into 2880 pieces in $r-$direction with $dr_{i+1}/dr_{i} = 1.0016$, and 360 pieces in $\theta-$direction.
+The simulation domain is 2.5 dimensional spherical coordinates, of which the system is symmetric in $\phi-$direction. {The ``2.5D" is 3D in physics, and the hydrodynamic code solves the equations in a three-dimensional framework.} The computation domain is divided into 2880 pieces in $r-$direction with $dr_{i+1}/dr_{i} = 1.0016$, and 360 pieces in $\theta-$direction.
 The inner and outer radii in the $r$ direction are set to $3.1 \times 10^{-3} - 0.31$ pc for the close cloud models, or $6.1 \times 10^{-3} - 0.61$ pc for the distant cloud models.
 To save computational resources, we restrict the $\theta$ direction to the range $0$ to $\pi/2$, which can be reconstructed to the $0$ to $\pi$ domain using mirror symmetry.
 The high resolution adopted here is sufficient to ensure the results are convergent.

-After conducting the simulations, as in Paper I, we transform to a three-dimensional coordinate system and reconstruct the distribution of non-thermal energy (CRe and magnetic field) in the entire 3D space.
-In this new coordinate system, we obtain the CRe energy density and magnetic field strength in each new grid cell by interpolation.
-Finally, we calculate the radio spectrum using radiative transfer, and the luminosity distance is set to be $d_L=100$ Mpc.
-A detailed description of these procedures can be found in Paper I (Section 4).